-- Neo Traditional tattoos are known for their dense and richly sumptuous aesthetic that often depict flowers, portraits of women, animals, and more.
+- Neo-Traditional tattoos are known for their dense and richly sumptuous aesthetic that often depict flowers, portraits of women, animals, and more.

-- Antony Flemming, Miss Juliet, Jacob Wiman, Jen Tonic, Hannah Flowers, Vale Lovette, Heath Clifford Deborah Cherrys, Grant Lubbock, Arielle Gagnon, Sadee Glover, Chris Green and Mitchell Allenden all practice under the stylings of Neo Traditional tattooing.
+- Antony Flemming, Miss Juliet, Jacob Wiman, Jen Tonic, Hannah Flowers, Vale Lovette, Heath Clifford, Deborah Cherrys, Sadee Glover and Chris Green are considered top of their field in the stylings of Neo-Traditional tattooing.

-History and Influences of Neo Traditional Tattooing
+History and Influences of Neo-Traditional Tattooing

 In 1603 Japan had closed its doors to the rest of the globe.
 The floating world was intent on protecting and preserving their culture which, due to pressure from outside forces, was being greatly threatened.
 However, over 250 years later, in 1862, forty Japanese officials were sent to Europe to discuss the opening of Japan’s closely guarded gates.
 In order to ease tensions between countries, and sustain healthy trading relationships, goods from the two countries began to cross oceans and lands to eagerly awaiting fingertips.

 The interest in Japanese goods was almost fetishistic in Europe, and the craftsmanship of the country came to greatly influence future artistic aesthetics.
 In the late 1870’s and 80’s one can see Japanese artwork greatly informing the works of Monet, Degas, and Van Gogh.
 Using flattened perspectives, patterns, and even props such as painted fans and beautifully embroidered kimono, masters of Impressionism eagerly adapted Eastern artistic philosophies into their own work.
-Van Gogh is even quoted as saying, “We wouldn’t be able to study Japanese art, it seems to me, without becoming happier and more cheerful, and it makes us return to nature…” This influx of Japonisme, and a return to nature, was to spark the next movement to have the greatest effect on contemporary Neo Traditional tattooing.
+Van Gogh is even quoted as saying, “We wouldn’t be able to study Japanese art, it seems to me, without becoming happier and more cheerful, and it makes us return to nature…” This influx of Japonisme, and a return to nature, was to spark the next movement to have the greatest effect on contemporary Neo-Traditional tattooing.

-Art Nouveau, most popular and in use during the years of 1890 to 1910, continues to inspire artists today, including Neo Traditional tattooists.
+Art Nouveau, most popular and in use during the years of 1890 to 1910, continues to inspire artists today, including Neo-Traditional tattooists.
 The style was highly influenced by the Eastern artworks being exhibited in Europe at the time.
 The obsession with Japanese aesthetics was in full swing, and one can see similar line work and color stories that are much like Ukiyo-e woodblock prints within Art Nouveau.
 Not just confined to aspects of 2D visual art, the movement informed architecture, interior design, and more.
 Beauty and refinement, graceful filigree-esque details, all wonderfully merged with portraits usually set against a background of lush florals and nature scenes.
 Perhaps the best examples of this amalgamation of art forms is in Whistlers ‘The Peacock Room’, finished in 1877, which is gilded and decorated with a wonderful sense of Asian elements.
 However, Aubrey Beardsley and Alphonse Mucha are the most famed of the Art Nouveau artists.
-In fact, many Neo Traditional tattoos replicate Mucha’s posters and advertisements either directly or in subtle detailing.
+In fact, many Neo-Traditional tattoos replicate Mucha’s posters and advertisements either directly or in subtle detailing.

-Neo Traditional Tattoo Artists
+Neo-Traditional Tattoo Artists